LittleKingsguard/Eternity-Core/SceneLevel/FullText.md

 Scenes
 The structure of a scene mirrors that of the Narrative, above, with the following differences:
 Action Points (AP) are used in place of Spotlight, and are spent to declare Actions or React to other Actions.
-Starting and Maximum AP is calculated the same as for Spotlight, except using the Primary/Supporting Abilities chosen for the Scene.
+Starting and Maximum AP is calculated the same as for Spotlight, except using the Primary/Secondary Abilities chosen for the Scene.
 Effort is used in place of Resources, and is spent to raise the Power of rolls or invoke Talents.
-Starting and Maximum Effort is calculated the same as for Resources, except using the Primary/Supporting Abilities chosen for the Scene.
+Starting and Maximum Effort is calculated the same as for Resources, except using the Primary/Secondary Abilities chosen for the Scene.
 Initiative takes the place of Priority, being bought with AP at the start of each Round and determining turn order within the Round.
 Quick Scenes
 If a character starts a Scene unopposed, for the sake of speeding up the plot to get to a point where more players get to act, the Scene may be resolved in the manner of an Action, rolling the Abilities chosen for the Scene and applying any relevant Talents or other Bonuses, then distributing the resulting Successes and Power across the Goals chosen for the Scene.
 The player then briefly explains what they did to accomplish (or fail) those Goals and play returns to the Narrative.
 Flashbacks
 A Flashback is a Scene started from inside another Scene, showing something the character starting the Flashback did in the past.
-A Flashback is always resolved as a Quick Scene, even if another character Reacts to join it, in which case they Support or Oppose the roll as they would for an Action.
+A Flashback is always resolved as a Quick Scene, even if another character Reacts to join it, in which case they Assist or Oppose the roll as they would for an Action.

 Flashbacks normally cannot have an immediate, hostile direct effect on another character, though clever use of them may allow literal or metaphorical “old wounds” to be targeted in the present.